-a.
-Cereal refers to any combination of the allowed cereals, hot or cold, adult or infant, listed on the Utah WIC Program Shopping Guide.
-The following substitution in Food Package III can be made if determined as appropriate by the health care provider per medical documentation:

-- 32 dry ounces of infant cereal may be substituted for 36 ounces of breakfast cereal. - Only brands specified in the Utah WIC Program Shopping Guide are allowed. - c.
+- a.
+Cereal refers to any combination of the allowed cereals, hot or cold, adult or infant, listed on the Utah WIC Program Shopping Guide Utah WIC Program Authorized Food Booklet.
+The following substitution in Food Package III can be made if determined as appropriate by the health care provider per medical documentation: 32 dry ounces of infant cereal may be substituted for 36 ounces of breakfast cereal. - b.
+Only brands specified in the Utah WIC Program Shopping GuideUtah WIC Program Authorized Food Booklet are allowed. - c.
 Participants shall be educated on purchasing the amount of cereal loaded on the electronic benefit card.
 If participants decide to choose less than the amount loaded on the WIC card, they may purchase less, but it must be their decision.
-Cold cereal box size may not be smaller than 12 oz or larger than 36 oz. - d.
+Cold cereal box size may not be smaller than 12 oz or larger than 36 oz.

+- d.
 The cereals may not have more than 21.2 grams of sucrose and other sugars per 100 grams of dry cereal (i.e.--6 grams per ounce). - e.
-Adult cereal must have at least 28 mg of iron per 100 gm of dry cereal. - VII.
-Whole Wheat Bread/Whole Grain Bread/Other Whole Unprocessed Grains.

-a.
-Whole Wheat Bread

-- i.
-Whole wheat bread must meet the FDA standard of identity for whole wheat bread found in 21 CFR Part 136.180Must contain whole wheat flour and/or bromated whole wheat flour as the only flours listed in the ingredients list. - ii.
-Only approved brands including store brand/private label that are listed in the Utah WIC Program Shopping Guide are allowed. - iii.
+Adult cereal must have at least 28 mg of iron per 100 gm of dry cereal. - IV.
+Whole Wheat Bread/Whole Grain Bread/Other Whole Unprocessed Grains. - a.
+Whole Wheat Bread - Whole wheat bread must meet the FDA standard of identity for whole wheat bread found in 21 CFR Part 136.180Must contain whole wheat flour and/or bromated whole wheat flour as the only flours listed in the ingredients list. - Only approved brands including store brand/private label that are listed in the Utah WIC Program Shopping Guide Utah WIC Program Authorized Food Booklet are allowed. - iii.
 16 oz or 24 oz packages are allowed. - iv.
-Buns. rolls. and white bread are not allowed.

-b.
-Whole Grain Bread

-- i.
-Whole grain bread must conform to FDA standard of identity 21 CFR Part 136.110. - ii.
+Buns, rolls, and white bread are not allowed. - b.
+Whole Grain Bread - Whole grain bread must conform to FDA standard of identity 21 CFR Part 136.110. - ii.
 Whole grain must be the primary ingredient by weight and must meet FDA labeling requirements for making a health claim as a "whole grain food with moderate fat content." - iii.
-Only approved brands including store brand/private label that are listed in the Utah WIC Program Shopping Guide are allowed. - iv.
+Only approved brands including store brand/private label that are listed in the Utah WIC Program Shopping Guide Utah WIC Program Authorized Food Booklet are allowed. - iv.
 16 oz or 24 oz packages are allowed. - v.
-Buns, rolls, and white bread are not allowed.

-c.
-Other Whole Unprocessed Grains

-- i.
-Other whole unprocessed grains refer to brown rice, whole wheat tortillas, soft corn tortillas, and whole wheat macaroni products that are listed on the Utah WIC Program Shopping Guide. - ii.
-Whole Wheat Macaroni (Pasta)

-- 1. Whole wheat macaroni must meet the FDA standard of identity 21 CFR 139.138 and have no added sugars, fats, oils or salt (i.e., sodium). - 2.
-Whole wheat flour and/or whole durum wheat flour must be the only flours listed in the ingredient list. - 3.
-Any shape or size that otherwise meet the FDA standard of identity for whole wheat macaroni (pasta) products are allowed (i.e., rotini, penne, etc.)

-iii.
-Brown Rice
+Buns, rolls, and white bread are not allowed. - c.
+Other Whole Unprocessed Grains - Other whole unprocessed grains refer to brown rice, whole wheat tortillas, soft corn tortillas, and whole wheat macaroni products that are listed on the Utah WIC Program Shopping Guide Utah WIC Program Authorized Food Booklet. - ii.
+Whole Wheat Macaroni (Pasta) - Whole wheat macaroni must meet the FDA standard of identity 21 CFR 139.138 and have no added sugars, fats, oils or salt (i.e., sodium). - 2.
+Whole wheat flour and/or whole durum wheat flour must be the only flours listed in the ingredient list. - Any shape or size that otherwise meet the FDA standard of identity for whole wheat macaroni (pasta) products are allowed (i.e., rotini, penne, etc.) - iii.
+Brown Rice iv.

-- 1. May be instant-, quick-, or regular-cooking and may not contain added sugars, fats, oils, or salt. - 2.
-Boil-in-bag and rice with added flavors or seasoning is not allowed. - 3.
-Only store brand/private label 14 or 16 oz packages are allowed iv.
 Tortillas

+- 1. May be instant-, quick-, or regular-cooking and may not contain added sugars, fats, oils, or salt. - Boil-in-bag and rice with added flavors or seasoning is not allowed. - Only store brand/private label 14 or 16 oz packages are allowed

-- 1. Whole wheat and soft corn tortillas must have a whole grain as the primary ingredient by weight.
+- Whole wheat and soft corn tortillas must have a whole grain as the primary ingredient by weight.
 Corn tortillas made from ground masa flour are allowed. - 2.
 Only approved brands including store brand/private label products in 16 oz packages are allowed. - 3.
 White flour, hard shells, and wraps are not allowed.

-VIII.
-Juice
+V. Juice